bbqkees/EMS-Wiki/Documentation/EMS bus devices/Thermostats/README.md

 This page will over time include more information specific to certain thermostats.
 Take the details with a grain of salt please.
 Not everything is verified yet.
+Keep in mind that some thermostats like the RC35 and the ModuLine are multi-protocol, meaning that aside from EMS they also support older protocols like iRT.

 ## EMS Thermostats